-We are an innovative medical device company that is designing, developing, and commercializing robotic exoskeletons that allow individuals with mobility impairments or other medical conditions the ability to stand and walk once again.
-We have developed and are continuing to commercialize our ReWalk Personal and ReWalk Rehabilitation devices for individuals with spinal cord injury ("SCI Products"), which are exoskeletons designed for individuals with paraplegia that use our patented tilt-sensor technology and an on-board computer and motion sensors to drive motorized legs that power movement.
+We are a medical device company that is designing, developing, and commercializing innovative technologies that enable mobility and wellness in rehabilitation and daily life for individuals with neurological conditions.
+Our initial product offerings were the ReWalk Personal and ReWalk Rehabilitation Exoskeleton devices for individuals with spinal cord injury ("SCI Products").
+These devices are robotic exoskeletons that are designed for individuals with paraplegia that use our patented tilt-sensor technology and an onboard computer and motion sensors to drive motorized legs that power movement.
+These SCI Products allow individuals with spinal cord injury the ability to stand and walk again during everyday activities at home or in the community.

-We have also developed our ReStore device, which we began commercializing in June 2019.
-ReStore is a powered, lightweight soft exo-suit intended for use in the rehabilitation of individuals with lower limb disability due to stroke.
+We have sought to expand our product offerings beyond the SCI Products through internal development and distribution agreements.
+We have developed our ReStore Exo-Suit device, which we began commercializing in June 2019.
+The ReStore is a powered, lightweight soft exo-suit intended for use during the rehabilitation of individuals with lower limb disabilities due to stroke.
 During the second quarter of 2020, we finalized and moved to implement two separate agreements to distribute additional product lines in the United States.
-We are the exclusive distributor of the MediTouch Tutor movement biofeedback systems in the United States and have distribution rights for the MYOLYN MyoCycle FES cycles to U.S. rehabilitation clinics and personal sales through the U.S. Department of Veterans Affairs ("VA") hospitals and other personal sales.
+We are the exclusive distributor of the MYOLYN MyoCycle FES Pro cycles to U.S. rehabilitation clinics and for the MyoCycle Home cycles available to US veterans through the U.S. Department of Veterans Affairs ("VA") hospitals.
+In the second quarter of 2020, we also became the exclusive distributor of the MediTouch Tutor movement biofeedback systems in the United States; however, due to unsatisfactory sales performance of the MediTouch product lines, we terminated this agreement as of January 31, 2023.
 We refer to the MediTouch and MyoCycle devices as our "Distributed Products."
-These Distributed Products will improve our product offering to clinics as well as patients within the VA as they both have similar clinician and patient profile.
+We will continue to evaluate other products for distribution or acquisition that can broaden our product offerings further to help individuals with neurological injury and disability.

-We are in the research stage of ReBoot, a soft exoskeleton for stroke home and community use.
-This product is a complementary product to ReStore as it provides ankle support including plantar flexion for gait and mobility improvement, and it received Breakthrough Device Designation from the U.S. Food and Drug Administration ("FDA") in November 2021.
+We are in the research stage of ReBoot, a personal soft exo-suit for home and community use by individuals post-stroke, and we are currently evaluating the reimbursement landscape and the potential clinical impact of this device.
+This product would be a complementary product to ReStore as it provides active assistance to the ankle during plantar flexion and dorsiflexion for gait and mobility improvement in the home environment, and it received Breakthrough Device Designation from the U.S. Food and Drug Administration ("FDA") in November 2021.
+Further investment in the development path of the ReBoot has been temporarily paused in 2023 pending further determination about the clinical and commercial opportunity of this device.